Mepolizumab in Chronic Obstructive Pulmonary Diseases (COPD) With Eosinophilic Bronchitis

 • Diagnosis: An established clinical history of COPD in accordance with the definitionby the American Thoracic Society/European Respiratory Society as follows: Chronicobstructive pulmonary disease is a preventable and treatable disease statecharacterized by airflow limitation that is not fully reversible.
 The airflowlimitation is usually progressive and is associated with an abnormal inflammatoryresponse of the lungs to noxious particles or gases, primarily caused by cigarettesmoking.
 Although COPD affects the lungs, it also produces significant systemicconsequences

 • Sputum eosinophils > 3% at randomization and on at least one occasion in the past 2years.
-If this historic data is not available, documented improvement in FEV1 of atleast 12% with a course of prednisone in the past 2 years will be used as a surrogatefor the presence of airway eosinophilia
+If this historic data is not available, documented improvement in Forcedexpired volume in 1 second (FEV1) of at least 12% with a course of prednisone in thepast 2 years will be used as a surrogate for the presence of airway eosinophilia

 • FEV1/Vital Capacity (VC) < 70% and FEV1 < 60% of predicted normal values calculatedusing NHANES III reference equations at Screening Visit